 If your data is processed to prevent fraud at your expense, the legal basis is Article 6 (1) b GDPR.
 This processing of your data otherwise occurs on the basis of Article 6 (1) f GDPR, based on our legitimate interest and that of other users in the identification and prevention of fraud and clarification of criminal offences.

 Before we show you the payment methods available for a purchase, Zalando Payments GmbH will carry out a risk assessment and include the total costs for an order with Zalando.
 Your previously collected purchase data, payment details, creditworthiness data, data on your previous payment behaviour as well as your profile information (such as surname, first name, delivery and billing address, email address, date of birth) will be used to carry out the risk assessment.
 The assessment and evaluation will be carried out automatically using statistically justified estimates of the default risk in relation to the payment methods we offer.
-Within the framework of the risk assessment, Zalando Payments GmbH also transmits your data to external credit agencies to receive general information from these on the evaluation of the payment-specific default risks (e.g. on whether your address is plausible and up-to-date) as well as, in individual cases, creditworthiness data, perhaps on open invoices and circumstances directly resulting in a risk of payment default (e.g. insolvency, deferral due to inability to pay).
+In the event that payment via Invoice is available in your country and you select payment by Invoice for your items, Zalando Payments GmbH shall transmit your data to external credit agencies to receive general information from these on the evaluation of the payment-specific default risks (e.g. on whether your address is plausible and up-to-date) as well as, in individual cases, creditworthiness data, perhaps on open invoices and circumstances directly resulting in a risk of payment default (e.g. insolvency, deferral due to inability to pay).
 Which specific creditworthiness data is taken into account in the course of the risk assessment may vary from country to country.